International FAQs for COVID-19

 Does studying online impact my student visa and CoE?

-We have confirmation from the Department of Home Affairs that studying online during this disruptive time is permitted and should not impact on your visa.
-La Trobe will maintain your Confirmation of Enrolment (CoE) provided you are enrolled in either on-campus or off-campus (online) subjects and you are in Australia or located in another country, as long as your course enrolment status remains on campus.
+The University has confirmation from the Department of Home Affairs that studying online during this disruptive time is permitted and should not impact on your visa.
+La Trobe will maintain your Confirmation of Enrolment (CoE) provided you are enrolled in either on-campus or off-campus (online) subjects and you are in Australia or located in another country.

 I don’t want to study online.
 What are my options?